Last Updated: August 10th, 2020 at 10:22 pm

 Read Time: 6 Minutes

-If you sustain an injury in an accident with a commercial vehicle, you are likely wondering who is liable in a truck accident.
+If you sustain an injury in a commercial truck accident, you are likely wondering who is liable in a truck accident.
 Is it the company that owns the truck or the individual driver?
 At Weinstein Legal, we hear this question quite frequently from our clients when they are looking to file personal injury claims.
 Knowing the law surrounding truck accident liability is important when filing a claim or a lawsuit.
 In order to receive compensation you must be sure you are filing against the proper party.

 For this reason, you need the best personal injury attorney for truck accidents.
 You need a lawyer who will fight tirelessly to determine who is at fault, who will stand up to insurance companies, and get the compensation you deserve.
 Justin Weinstein at Weinstein Legal is that attorney.
 With years of experience, Mr. Weinstein has fought countless personal injury cases, receiving settlements for his clients.
 If you are injured don't wait.
 Contact Weinstein Legal today for a free case evaluation.